ejsimon0408/BostonWeatherETL/README.md

 ---

 ## Future Enhancements
+- Implementing a job to pull data from NOAA and dump into Raw S3 bucket, to remove any manual processes
 - Add weather forecasting capabilities
 - Implement data versioning with DVC
 - Email notifications for severe weather anomalies